-Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of Foreign Affairs before engaging in any travel within the interior of the country.
+Travel within Algeria: All employees of foreign companies or organizations based in Algeria who are not Algerian citizens must contact the Ministry of the Interior, Foreigners Office, before engaging in any travel within the interior of the country.
 The Ministry will notify local police of the planned travel and the police may choose to assign escorts for that travel.

-Marriage in Algeria: See our Marriage in Algeria webpage for documents that must be obtained before leaving the United States.
+Marriage in Algeria: See our Marriage in Algeria page for documents that must be obtained before leaving the United States.

 The official exchange rate may vary considerably from the actual exchange rate on the street.
 It is illegal to change money on the black market, and you should only exchange foreign currency at banks or authorized currency exchange locations, such as major hotels.

 Upon leaving Algeria, authorities may ask if you have any currency and possibly search you.
 Penalties can be severe if you failed to declare foreign currency in excess of the above amount upon entering Algeria, but are found to possess it when exiting the country.
 They will compare the amount of foreign currency you declared when entering and the amount you are taking out, and you will need to show documentation that your currency was exchanged legally.

 Ambulance services are available in major cities such as the capital city of Algiers, but training and availability of emergency responders varies and may be below U.S. standards.
 Ambulance services are also not equipped with state-of-the-art medical equipment.
 Response times are unpredictable and not as rapid as in the U.S. Injured or seriously ill travelers may prefer to take a taxi or private vehicle to the nearest major hospital rather than wait for an ambulance.